developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 Authentication flows are quite common in the modern day software development.
-What we want from one authentication has a lot of overlapping funcionality with what our other applications needed.
+What we want from one authentication has a lot of overlapping funcionality with what our other applications need.
 Even across different industries, you can still see the same patterns apply when it comes to Identity and User Management.

-Ory Kratos solves all that under one umbrella, providing a clean extensible headless API that you can ship your own UI with.
-It empowers you to customize the frontend, while preserving the ever-common backend handled by the robust SQL database.
+Ory Kratos solves all that user management under one umbrella of identity server, providing a clean headless API that you can ship your own UI with.
+It empowers you to customize the frontend, while preserving the ever-common backend that is backed by the robust SQL database.

 In this blog post, we will cover the introduction and basics of Ory Kratos, as well as the steps and guide to write your integration client.